samindaa/RLLib/README.md

 Usage
 -----

 RLLib is a C++ template library.
 The header files are located in the `src` directly.
-You can simply include this directory from your project, e.g., `-I./src` to access the algorithms.
+You can simply include this directory from your projects, e.g., `-I./src`, to access the algorithms.

-To access control algorithms:
+To access the control algorithms:

     #include "ControlAlgorithm.h"

-To access predication algorithms:
+To access the predication algorithms:

     #include "PredictorAlgorithm"

-To access supervised learning algorithms:
+To access the supervised learning algorithms:

     #include "SupervisedAlgorithm.h"

 RLLib uses the `namespace RLLib`.